randomstuffwemake/DrawShapesUsingAI/README.md

 - Mirrored display for intuitive interaction.

 ## Setup and Usage
-- **Clone the Repository:** `git clone <repository-url>`
+- **Clone the Repository:** `git clone https://github.com/randomstuffwemake/DrawShapesUsingAI/tree/main`
 - **Open in VSCode:** Navigate to the project directory.
 - **Install Live Server:** Use VSCode's extensions marketplace.
 - **Launch the Application:** Right-click `index.html` > "Open with Live Server".
 - **Interact:** Perform hand gestures in front of your webcam.
 Ensure your webcam is enabled before starting.
-The application will automatically begin recognizing gestures and allow drawing on the canvas in real-time.
+The application will automatically begin recognizing gestures and allow drawing on the canvas in real time.

+## Live Testing
+Experience the project live at [https://randomstuffwemake.github.io/DrawShapesUsingAI/](https://randomstuffwemake.github.io/DrawShapesUsingAI/).

 ## Technologies
 - HTML5, CSS3, and JavaScript for the core development.